The day has finally arrived!

 LinkedIn has been making big, and very overdue changes lately with how they deliver content.
 It now functions as something of a hybrid of Facebook’s News Feed and Tumblr, where you have a feed delivering content generated or shared by people you follow, as well as items LinkedIn thinks you might like – or was paid to show you.

-The good news is that LinkedIn is the absolute easiest network to grow your network on.
+LinkedIn is the absolute easiest network to grow your network on.
 Everybody is there to, digitally speaking, exchange business cards.

 The first step to creating a big following is to contact people you actually know.
 LinkedIn will then help you out by importing your contact lists and so on.
 You want to get about one hundred followers, so you look like a real person rather than a bot.
 Of course, one hundred people is way too small a number to really expand the reach of your content, so you’ll want to acquire more followers.

 What should you do next?
 Well . . .
 This is sort of bad form, so don’t tell anyone I told you to do this, but what you should do is use the “People you may know . . .” feature to send out invitations to connect to as many people as you can.
-Target peers in your field in and your target audience—you want shares from the former and clicks from the latter.
+Target peers in your field and your target audience—you want shares from the former and clicks from the latter.

 Once you have five hundred friends on LinkedIn, your count simply shows as 500+ and you never have to send out a request again to grow your network, because you’ll get a steady stream of requests indefinitely.